Symptoms Of A Bad Or Clogged Fuel Filter

 car check engine light on

 A check engine light will illuminate for an endless number of causes.
-Thankfully, many newer vehicles feature built-in pressure sensors that will give off a specific code if there’s an issue in the fuel system.
+Thankfully, many contemporary vehicles feature built-in pressure sensors that will give off a specific code if there’s an issue in the fuel system.

 The first is to purchase an OBD2 scanner yourself and use it to read the code.
 The second is to pay a shop to use their OBD2 scanner, which usually carries a diagnostic fee attached to it.